Dragonlance

-Dragonlance is a shared universe created by Laura and Tracy Hickman, and expanded by Tracy Hickman and Margaret Weis under the direction of TSR, Inc. into a series of fantasy novels.
+Dragonlance is a shared universe created by the American fantasy writers Laura and Tracy Hickman, and expanded by Tracy Hickman and Margaret Weis under the direction of TSR, Inc. into a series of fantasy novels.
 The Hickmans conceived Dragonlance while driving in their car on the way to TSR for a job interview.
 Tracy Hickman met his future writing partner Margaret Weis at TSR, and they gathered a group of associates to play the Dungeons & Dragons role-playing game.
 The adventures during that game inspired a series of gaming modules, a series of novels, licensed products such as board games, and lead miniature figures.

 In 1984, TSR published the first Dragonlance game module, Dragons of Despair, and the first novel, Dragons of Autumn Twilight.
 The novel began the Chronicles trilogy, a core element of the Dragonlance world.
 While the authoring team of Tracy Hickman and Margaret Weis wrote the setting's central books, numerous other authors contributed novels, short stories and game supplements to the setting.
 Over 190 novels have used the Dragonlance setting; the Dragonlance campaign setting has also been used for multiple editions of Dungeons & Dragons and for the SAGA System.
 Following Wizards of the Coast's acquisition of TSR in 1997, Wizards licensed Dragonlance to Margaret Weis's company Sovereign Press to produce game materials; this licensing agreement ran from 2001 to 2007.
-Dragonlance is scheduled to return in 2022 with a new adventure module and the start of a new novel trilogy.
+Dragonlance returned in 2022 with a new adventure module and the start of a new novel trilogy.

 The fictional Dragonlance world of Krynn contains numerous characters, an extensive timeline, and a detailed geography.
 The history of Krynn consists of five ages.
 The novels and related game products are primarily set in the fourth age, The Age of Despair.
 Since the publication of Dragonlance: Fifth Age in 1996, the fifth age, the Age of Mortals, has been used.
 The Heroes of the Lance, created by Weis and Hickman, are the popular protagonists of the Chronicles trilogy.
 Along with D&D's world of the Forgotten Realms, Dragonlance is one of the most popular shared worlds in fiction.